 33.x.y.1.
 General

-Multi-link channel access allows STAs that are affiliated with an MLD to contend for the WM on their respective links independently, unless explicitly stated in the subclause below.
+An STA, which is affiliated with an MLD, is allowed to contend for the WM on its link independently from the other STA(s) affiliated with the same MLD, unless explicitly stated otherwise in the subclause below.

 33.x.y.2.
 Simultaneous transmission and reception (STR)

-An STA that is affiliated with an MLD, which is capable of supporting simultaneous transmission and reception (STR) over a set of links, may contend for WM or transmit a frame on its link at the same time that another STA that is affiliated with the same MLD is receiving a frame on its link.
+An STA that is affiliated with an MLD and that is operating on a link that is a part of an STR link set may contend for access to WM or transmit a frame on that link regardless of any activity occurring on any other link within that STR link set.

-An STA that is affiliated with an MLD, which is not capable of supporting STR over a set of links shall follow the rules defined in 33.x.y.3 (General: Non-STR).
-When an STA that is affiliated with an MLD which is capable of supporting STR transmits a frame to another MLD not capable of supporting STR over the set of links, the STA shall follow the rules defined in 33.x.y.5.
-(PPDU ending time alignment).
+NOTE - An MLD announces zero or more STR link set as defined in 33.x.y.a (Capability signaling)

-Figure 33-x shows an example of contention for gaining access to WM and subsequent frame exchanges between two STR MLDs on two links.
-After an STR AP MLD has set up link 1 and link 2 with an STR non-AP MLD, then AP 2 may receive data frames from STA on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on lin receives a data frame from STA 2 on link 2, AP 1 can transmit a data frame to STA 1 on link 1.
+Figure 33-x shows an example of an AP MLD and a non-AP MLD contenting for access to the WM on two links as an STR link set for the AP MLD and the non-AP MLD and subsequent frame exchanges between two MLDs on that links.
+After the AP MLD has set up link 1 and link 2 with the non-AP MLD, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1.

 Figure 33-x.
 Channel access of STR MLD